parse-community/parse-php-sdk/CONTRIBUTING.md

 follow the existing style.
 Before creating a pull request, squash your commits into a single commit.
 Please provide ample explanation in the commit message.

+In addition there's a pretty cool [class inheritance diagram](http://parseplatform.org/parse-php-sdk/graph_class.html) you can check out as well.

 Installation
 ------------